Connor M. Wood

 Values

 This group welcomes anyone with an interest in biodiversity conservation or bioacoustics, including people of every gender, ethnicity, race, skin color, religion, physical and mental ability, sexual orientation, nationality, age, and other identities.
-The principles of Justice, Equity, Diversity, and Inclusion are central to all that we do; read more about our ongoing commitment and actions at the KLY-CCB’s Values page and the Lab’s D.E.I.J. page.
+The principles of Justice, Equity, Diversity, and Inclusion are central to all that we do; read more about our ongoing commitment and actions at the Yang Center’s Values page and the Lab’s D.E.I.J. page.

 Land Acknowledgement